jfcameron/jfc-application_paths/README.md

 Creates and provides paths to directories to read write data for a single specific application in a crossplatform way.
 Follows freedesktop layout for POSIX, creates a subdirectory in appdata for windows.

+### usage
+1: add the `include` directory on the root of this repository to your include paths.
+2: define #JFC_APPLICATION_PATHS_IMPLEMENTATIONbefore you include the header.